From bonding with your new baby to helping your partner recover after childbirth, we go through the best ways to spend your paternity leave.

 - Most importantly, ask your partner what she needs and wants often.

-Tips for bonding with your new baby
+Bonding with your new baby

 There are many great ways to bond with your newborn baby.
 Here are a few tips on how to get the best possible connection with your little one, right from the start.